-Vote in Person: Many shareholder meetings have attendance requirements including, but not limited to, the possession of an attendance ticket issued by the entity holding the meeting.
+Vote In Person: Many shareholder meetings have attendance requirements including, but not limited to, the possession of an attendance ticket issued by the entity holding the meeting.
 Please check the meeting materials for any special requirements for meeting attendance.
 At the meeting, you will need to request a ballot to vote these shares.

 Vote By Internet: To vote now by Internet, go to www.proxyvote.com.
-Have the information that is printed in the box marked by the arrow (located on the following page) available and follow the instructions.
+Have the information that is printed in the box marked by the arrow xxxx xxxx xxxx available and follow the instructions.